 To my surprise, it was completely sold out just days after I had stocked it for the first time so I ordered twice as much the next time, and that sold out quickly too.
 That’s when I knew I had to try it for myself and I’m glad I did because I absolutely love this product.

 Why do I like this product so much?
 There are several reasons I like this grout cleaner so much, but the thing I like the most is that it does the work for you.
 By that I mean, you simply spray it on, let it sit for a couple of minutes, wipe the area with a wet cloth and

 - Foaming Spray: It’s easy to spray the cleaner directly onto the grout line without over spreading to the rest of the tile.

-- Pleasant Scent: I LOVE how good it smells.
+- Pleasant Scent: I LOVE how pleasant it smells.
+It’s completely fume free.
 That’s probably the last thing you’d expect from a grout cleaner, but it’s true!
-It makes the area smell so clean and pleasant.
+It makes the area smell so clean.
 I wish I could bottle the scent, just so I could use it with all of the various cleaners I use.

 - Surface Safe: It’s safe to use on natural stone, porcelain, ceramic tile, and fiberglass.